German (BA)

 The Senior Honors Seminar is a small workshop with a primary focus on research, methodology, and academic writing.
 Students also learn strategies for grant writing and presentation.
 Honors majors define a thesis topic, develop a bibliography, read broadly in their area, and begin their research and writing.
 A substantial portion of the research, usually including a rough draft of one-third to one-half of the thesis, should be completed by semester’s end.

-During the spring semester of the senior year, students enroll in GERM-UA 500 Honors Thesis.
-In close consultation with the thesis advisor, students work on completing research, a final draft, and revisions of the thesis.
+During the spring semester of their senior year, students enroll in GERM-UA 500 Honors Thesis.
+In close consultation with the thesis adviser, students work on completing research, a final draft, and revisions of the thesis.
 Students also choose a second reader, typically another faculty member from the department.
 In cases of an interdisciplinary thesis, the second reader may be from another department.

 Admissions